 Inspired by the American tradition of Alan Scott’s wood-fired masonry ovens and the sourdough revival, Gordon built the Tracebridge oven with bricks from the old Gun Shop in Wiveliscombe which he swapped for an iron bedstead.
-He built the shed beside the oven with recycled doors and windows.
+He built a shed beside the oven with recycled doors and windows and this became the Bakery.

 Our classes take place in the bakery, which accommodates a maximum of six people.
 Classes include a delicious vegetarian lunch.

-Make sure you leave room in the freezer for the bread and pastries you take home.
+Make sure you leave room in the freezer for all your bread and pastries!

 Baking for Christmas